Plane Polarization in Comptonization process : a Monte Carlo study: MC Results verification

 \subsection{MC results for unpolarized incident photons}

 In Figure \ref{fig:PD-unpolz} we show the PD as a function of scattering angle for the unpolarized monochromatic incident photons for five different energies 3, 300, 900, 3000, 9000 keV.
-The solid gray curves are for analytic PD expressed by equation (\ref{deg-polz-un}), the MC results and analytic ones are matched with each other.
+The solid gray curves are for analytic PD expressed by equation (\ref{deg-polz-un}), the MC results are consistent with analytic ones.
 Clearly in Thomson regime, at $\theta =$ 90$\degree$ the single scattered unpolarized (incident) photons are completely polarized.
 In Figure \ref{fig:sigm-unpol}, the modulation curves for a given $\theta$ have been shown for two different photon energies 3 (in left panel) and 300 (in middle panel) keV.
 In both cases, the MC results match with analytic one, equation (\ref{mod_un}) for a given $\theta$ which is shown by gray curve.
 By comparing with equation (\ref{mod-polz-scat0}) for all curves of left and middle panels we have $\phi$ = 0$\degree$, which signifies that the scattered photons are polarized in a perpendicular direction to the scattering plane.
 In the right panel we show the averaged modulation curve over $\theta$ for two photon energies 3 and 300 keV.
-The estimated PD of single scattered 3 and 300 keV unpolarized photons are $\sim$0.33 and 0.27.
-Since we know the distribution of the scattering angle and know the PD as a function of $\theta$, we have computed the averaged PD weighted over the $\theta$.
+The gray curves for 3 and 300 keV are for equation $4.5\times 10^6(1+0.33\cos 2\theta'_e)$ and $4.45\times 10^6(1+0.28\cos 2\theta'_e)$ respectively.
+By comparing with equation (\ref{mod-polz-scat0}) the estimated PD of single scattered 3 and 300 keV unpolarized photons are $\sim$0.33 and 0.28.
+Since we know the distribution of $\theta$ and know the PD as a function of $\theta$, we have computed the averaged PD weighted over the $\theta$.
 And we find the PD for 3 and 300 keV photons are $\sim$0.28 and 0.24 respectively, thus the both methods almost agree with each other.
-Here we reemphasize that the high value of PD of single scattered unpolarized (incident) photons is due to the fixed scattering plane (see also case I with $\theta_i \equiv [0, \pi]$ of section \ref{sec:Chandra}) and if one accounts the effect of orientation of the scattering plane, then the PD magnitude will reduce see the section \ref{sec:Chandra} for details.
+In addition, for 3 keV photons (which is in Thomson regime) we compute the averaged PD analytically as $\langle P \rangle = \frac{\int_0^\pi P (1+ \cos^2\theta) d\theta}{\int_0^\pi (1+\cos^2\theta) d\theta}$ = 1/3 with considering $d\sigma \propto (1+\cos^2\theta)$ in Thomson regime.
+Here we reemphasize that the high value of PD of single scattered unpolarized (incident) photons is due to the fixed scattering plane (see also case I with $\theta_i \equiv [0, \pi]$ of section \S\ref{sec:Chandra}) and if one accounts the effect of orientation of the scattering plane, then the PD magnitude will get reduced, see the section \S\ref{sec:Chandra} for details.